Emcrowz/QuizApplication/README.md

   "SQLite": "Data Source=[PATH]LocalDb.db"
 }
 ```
+> [!NOTE]
-Note: System path was used so that file wouldn't appear inside bin/obj folders and be in more reachable location. __There is no valuable or sensitive data inside and can be used for development/testing purposes.__
+> System path was used so that file wouldn't appear inside bin/obj folders and be in more reachable location. __There is no valuable or sensitive data inside and can be used for development/testing purposes.__ Additional file `CleanDb.db` is supplied as a clean-slate db file.
+Location is the same.

 ### Frontend doesn't fetch data
 This could be the issue regarding security sertificates for the backend.
 If backend is used with HTTPS (Secure) then port `7129` is used otherwise - for HTTP `5170`.
 Then all needs to be changed is the `RoutesAndPaths.ts` file found inside the `quizapplication.client\src\Constants` folder.
 Change port to according protocol used.